 Unintentionally Sympathetic: The baby dragon and his/her mother.
 The baby does nothing villainous and the girls slit its throat to steal the crystals inside.
 Of course thankfully they're not actually real and it's only a metaphor for Amber stealing the lighter.

-Visual Effects of Awesome: Pretty much the purpose of the "dance" sequences.
+Visual Effects of Awesome: The visual effects look absolutely stunning, especially in the action sequences.
 The final one is especially blatant, with a number of slow-motion shots of robots getting broken in detail.

 Babydoll.
 She loses her mother, is almost raped by her stepfather, shoots at him in self-defense which accidentally kills her younger sister, and is taken to an asylum that just screws more with her already tenuous grip on reality.